-Music is all about patterns, patterns to which we have been exposed to since birth.
-Puzzles and simple maths equations are something which helps us build our brain when we are young and music is just like that, a “sound puzzle” which your brain tries to solve.
-To achieve this seemingly tedious task, the brain uses parts which are active for calculations and pattern solving.
+Music is all about patterns, patterns to which we have been exposed since birth.
+Puzzles and simple maths equations are something that helps us build our brain when we are young and music is just like that, a “sound puzzle” that your brain tries to solve.
+To achieve this seemingly tedious task, the brain uses parts that are active for calculations and pattern solving.
 Which in turn, improves our analytical ability and approach to mathematical calculations.

 MUST READ – Music & Mental Health: Can Music Help You Heal?

-There is even a thing called music therapy where professionals use music as a medicine to cure patient’s with brain damage, heart diseases and many issues.
+There is even a thing called music therapy where professionals use music as a medicine to cure patients with brain damage, heart disease, and many issues.

-So, it’s better to include music in our day to day work/study schedule, listening to it can increase your productivity and make you feel refreshed.
-That is just a few positive neurological sides of music.
+So, it’s better to include music in our day-to-day work/study schedule, listening to it can increase your productivity and make you feel refreshed.
+That are just a few positive neurological sides of music.
 We’ll talk more about the psychological Facts About Music of it in detail below.